tloredo/batse5bp/doc/index.rst

 triggered detector.
 It also provides access to a DRM that sums the response of the triggered detectors.

+Users should note that the archived DRMs are fairly coarsely sampled.
+Also, the response for DISC channel 4 is relatively flat over the tabulated range and is simply truncated at the high-energy end of the range (about 2 GeV).
+Integrals of the product of an incident flux model and the channel response will be inaccurate if the incident flux does not fall with energy at least as quickly as 1/E**2.

 ``discsc_drms.n_det`` is the number of triggered detectors.

 Two ``discsc_drms`` attributes describe the common format